 About 250 volunteers contribute to these projects regularly, and 1500 incidentally.
 FLORON staff provides technical support where necessary.
 Most time is spend on communication in order to get more volunteers involved in these projects.
 Social media and electronic newsletters are the main way to communicate with volunteers.

 Together with Statistics Netherlands, annual flora trends are produced at national and regional level.
 These are used for reports on Natura2000 species and updates of the national Red List.
 FLORON also provides trends of indicator species in the Living Planet Report series by WWF Netherlands.

-National partners include Ministry of Economic Affairs, Wageningen Ecological Research, Statistics Netherlands, Naturalis Biodiversity Center, Product Safety Authority/NVWA, WWF Netherlands, IUCN Netherlands, Dutch Provinces/BIJ12, and the species conservation organizations in the National Database Flora and Fauna.
+National partners include Ministry of Economic Affairs, Wageningen Ecological Research, Statistics Netherlands, Naturalis Biodiversity Center, Product Safety Authority/NVWA, WWF Netherlands, IUCN Netherlands, Dutch Provinces/BIJ12, and species recording/monitoring NGO's in the National Database Flora and Fauna.